chenxingqiang/secret-learn/doc/modules/neighbors.rst

 neighbors of each point: a query point is assigned the data class which has the most representatives within the nearest neighbors of the point.

-jax-sklearn implements two different nearest neighbors classifiers:
+secret-learn implements two different nearest neighbors classifiers:
 :class:`KNeighborsClassifier` implements learning based on the :math:`k` nearest neighbors of each query point, where :math:`k` is an integer value specified by the user.  :class:`RadiusNeighborsClassifier` implements learning